curl/everything-curl/http-redirects.md

 The “redirect” is a fundamental part of the HTTP protocol.
-The concept was present and is documented already in the first spec (RFC 1945), published in 1996, and it has remained well used ever since.
+The concept was present and is documented already in the first spec (RFC 1945), published in 1996, and it has remained well-used ever since.

 A redirect is exactly what it sounds like.
-It is the server sending back an instruction to the client - instead of giving back the contents the client wanted.
+It is the server sending back an instruction to the client instead of giving back the contents the client wanted.
 The server basically says “go look over *here* instead for that thing you asked for“.